MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-nano.md

 - Creation of the Nano Server VHD(X) needs to be done outside of VMM, details on how to create the VHD(X) can be found below in the 'Prepare a Nano server virtual hard disk' section of this article.
 - You can't create a VM template from a Nano Server VM in VMM.
 As a workaround, create a VM template from scratch using a Nano Server virtual hard disk.
 - There are some known issues when joining a Nano Server-based virtual machine (VM) to a domain.
 If you try to join the VM to a domain by specifying customization details in a VM template, the domain information is ignored by VMM.
 The VM is deployed, but doesn't join the domain.
 As a workaround, deploy the VM and then join it to a domain.
-[Learn more](https://technet.microsoft.com/windows-server-docs/compute/nano-server/getting-started-with-nano-server).
+Learn more by reviewing the following [getting started with Nano Server topic](https://technet.microsoft.com/windows-server-docs/compute/nano-server/getting-started-with-nano-server).
 Note that domain joining of a physical machine during bare metal deployment works fine.

 ## Prepare a Nano server virtual hard disk